Learn how a new managed service offering can accelerate digital transformation and enhance user experiences

 - Innovation opportunities through digital transformation and rich experiences

 - Real-time access to analytics platforms that foster better decisions

 IT and Operations

 - Ability to be always on, always reliable

 - Zero-capacity planning surprises

 We’ve taken a command center approach, with a 24/7/365 monitoring solution, complete program management, service provider aggregation, global deployment team and supply chain management.
 This method, rather than a typical network operations center approach, dramatically shrinks the time from idea to outcome.

 In a typical branch refresh, there would be a separate third party for each step of the engagement: the tech evaluation, site surveys, provisioning and configuration services, circuit aggregation, turn up/cut over and additional integrations.
 There’s a great amount of start-up and tear-down included in each area, resulting in a lot of wasted money and time.

 This approach creates micro-segments, where each party has to hand off work and knowledge to another vendor.
 The entire process can take anywhere from 18 to 24 months to complete for an organization, which means by the time they are able to provide these new services, they are already behind in the market.

 Instead, WWT takes a complete lifecycle approach and starts at the beginning, tying in the command center concept throughout the engagement.
-The capabilities and expertise within our Advanced Technology Center (ATC), professional services, global Integration Centers, Asynchrony Labs (ASL) and branch and managed services teams provide a complete solution – from evaluating the technology and preparing configuration to handling deployment, integrations and infrastructure management.
+The capabilities and expertise within our Advanced Technology Center (ATC), professional services, global Integration Centers, software developers and branch and managed services teams provide a complete solution – from evaluating the technology and preparing configuration to handling deployment, integrations and infrastructure management.